w3c/miniapp-components/docs/explainer.md

 ### Out of scope

-- Definition of HTML elements
+- Definition of HTML elements.
 - Definition of behavior or appearance of elements.
-- Definition of a markup language for MiniApp
+- Definition of a markup language for MiniApps.

 ### What kind of document will be produced?